medisoft/tumin/README.md

 Then the user must decide if he accepts that bill or denies it.

+### Smart Contracts

+The functionallity of smart contracts is a turin complete virtual machine embedded into the Tumin system.

+For this, in the first time a new smart contract is created and tested by the developer, then he creates an smart contract transaction that embeds the compiled code of the contract, and sends it to the network.

+The nodes receive it and once it is confirmed, it can be used.
+The contract must offer an API to consume their resources.

+Let suppose then that a user wants to consume a method called issue from an smart contract called PaperBill

+He creates a new smart contract transaction that consumes that method with the arguments, and tests into his own node until complete, to find out what will be the cost of that transaction.

+Then, creates a new transaction, and looks to add it to the network using a weight adjusted to the resources used by that call.

+The transaction is sent to the nodes, and then the nodes try to execute it using only the resources "paid" by the luck consumed to place that transaction.

+Let suppose that the call to the contract consumes 30 virtual machine steps, and that every 10 steps require 1 weight point.

+If the user sends the transaction with only a weight of 1, then it will fail to be added to the nodes, as the nodes will try to validate the transaction running it for only
+1 block of virtual machine steps.
+Then all that nodes will reject the transaction.

+If the user sends it with a weight of 9 then the nodes will run it to the end, and accept it and add to the tangle.

 ### Known possible problems

 * Double spending